 Leave a Reply. |

-Critique/insightWe are dedicated to informing the public about the different types of independent music that is available for your listening pleasure as well as giving the artist a professional critique from a seasoned music geek.
-We critique a wide variety of niche genres like experimental, IDM, electronic, ambient, shoegaze and much more.
+Critique/insightWe are dedicated to informing the public about the different types of independent music that is available for your listening pleasure.
+We feature a wide variety of genres like EDM, pop, rock, shoegaze, hip-hop,

 Are you one of our faithful visitors who enjoys our website?
 Like us on Facebook